Japan urges nightclubs to act to stem coronavirus spikes | Health

 "Infections are coming out of host and cabaret clubs and it's important to take firm measures there," Nishimura said.
 "We need to make sure they thoroughly follow guidelines."

-He did not elaborate on exactly what steps he wants the clubs to take but said he would meet experts and chiefs of the nightlife districts later on Friday to decide on measures.
+Nishimura said customers should be provided enough space with good ventilation and should avoid speaking loudly.
+He said he would meet experts and chiefs of the nightlife districts later on Friday to decide on other measures.
 Tokyo's jump in cases has accompanied a rise in testing and Nishimura said authorities needed to be even more aggressive to stamp out the surge.

 "We need to further expand PCR testing.
 We need to boldly expand PCR testing," he said.
 Japan has had about 20,000 confirmed cases of the coronavirus and 980 deaths.